Comparison & Guides

 • Consult a practitioner: If you have any health conditions or take medications, speak with both your doctor and a qualified Ayurvedic practitioner before fasting

-• Observe your digestion: The purpose of fasting is to strengthen Agni -- if your digestion feels weaker after fasting, your approach may need adjustment
+• Observe your digestion: The point of fasting is to strengthen Agni.
+If your digestion feels weaker after fasting, your approach needs adjustment.

 The Bottom Line

-The most important takeaway from both traditions may be the simplest: eat when you are truly hungry, stop before you are full, make midday your main meal, avoid eating late at night, and give your digestion regular rest.
-If you follow these principles -- whether you call it IF, Langhana, or simply mindful eating -- you are practicing wisdom that both modern science and ancient tradition support.
+The most important takeaway from both traditions may be the simplest.
+Eat when you are truly hungry, stop before you are full, make midday your main meal, avoid eating late at night, and give your digestion regular rest.
+Whether you call it IF, Langhana, or just mindful eating, you are practising wisdom that both modern science and ancient tradition support.

 Disclaimer